provoco publishing and publicity logo

 • What about editing?

-We do that too!
-Again, depending on what type of edit your book needs, there may be a charge for our services.
+Provoco will take care of that, too!
+Again, depending on what type of edit your book needs, there may be a charge for some services.
 For example, if you send us a raw, un-proofed manuscript, the editing charge may apply because we will have to engage a proof-reader or a beta-reader as well as an editor.
 If you’ve had your work proofed, usually the edit will be included in our administrative services.

 • Do you only sell my book on Amazon?

 No!
-You will find a lot of indie publishers who do sell on Amazon, which owns a huge share of the book sales market, so it’s important to be on there, but we use various distributors who can get your book onto online platforms and into the bookshops, so you will have your book distributed through several different channels.
+You will find a lot of indie publishers who do sell on Amazon, which owns a huge share of the book sales market, so it’s important to be on there, but Provoco uses various distributors who can get your book onto online platforms and into the bookshops, so you will have your book distributed through several different channels.

 • What about publicity and marketing, do you help me with that?